getdnsapi/getdns-python-bindings/doc/functions.rst

    tsig_algorithm (a bindata) that is the name of the TSIG hash algorithm, and tsig_secret (a bindata) that is the TSIG key.

+   There is also now support for pinning an upstream's certificate's public keys, with pinsets (when using TLS for transport.
+Add an element to the upstream_recursive_server list entry, called 'tls_pubkey_pinset', which is a list of public key pins.
+   (See the example code in our examples directory).

+  .. py:attribute:: version_string

+    The libgetdns version, retrieved from the underlying getdns library.

   The :class:`Context` class includes public methods to execute a DNS query, as well as a method to return the entire set of context attributes as a Python dictionary.  :class:`Context` methods are described below: